roelderickx/kpxc-browser-backend/README.md

 A backend serving usernames and passwords from a KeePassXC database to the KeePassXC browser extension.

-Note that this is a proof of concept to investigate the KeePassXC-Browser protocol, it will show passwords in a terminal window.
-Do not use this in a production environment.
+Note that this is a proof of concept to investigate the KeePassXC-Browser protocol.
+The communication with the browser is feature-complete and stable, but since there is no frontend default user-interaction is assumed (eg when unlocking the database, allowing passwords to be used, etc).
+The master password is as such stored as plaintext in the source code.

 ## Development information